Prague Student Summit: The Model NATO

 The Model NATO simulates the negotiation of the principal political body of the Alliance - the North Atlantic Council.
 It is too intended for high school students although the negotiation is run in English.
 That brings a new dimension to the educational activities and represents an additional challenge for delegates and the opportunity to improve their language skills.
 Student in a role of the member state diplomat will be occupied with the key security issues and the North Atlantic Treaty Organization's global standing.

 The Model EU

 The Model of the European Union is designed for university students who as ministers of member states simulate sessions of the key institution in the EU structure, the Council of the European Union.
 Model's goal is to show the operation of the council as authentically as possible by updating its agenda with current topics.
 Besides negotiating, the programme is constituted by discussions and seminars with prominent Czech and foreign experts, including diplomats and politicians accustomed to the EU surroundings.

-The Model OSCE
+The Model G20

-The Model of the Organization for Security and Cooperation in Europe is representing this year's international model of the Prague Student Summit.
-Its negotiation is naturally held in English and its participants are students from all over Europe.
-The admission procedure will begin in January 2017.
+The model of Group of Twenty has been part of the project since 2022, thus being the youngest model simulated.
+The participants work in couples, therefore they are bound to cooperate more, in order to effectively enforce their politics.
+The model of G20 mainly discuss economical themes, which are due to their complexity separated into two subthemes.
+Each participant from the delegation then explore one of those subthemes and its connection to the country they represent and share their knowledge with their co-delegate.